av/harbor/README.md

 ### `harbor config`

 Allows working with the harbor configuration via the CLI.
-Mostly useful for the automation and scripting, as the configuration can also be managed via `.env` files.
+Mostly useful for the automation and scripting, as the configuration can also be managed via the `.env` file variables.

 ```bash
 # Show the current configuration